 Why Enable Motherboard HDMI?

-The biggest advantage of enabling motherboard HDMI is that you can connect extra monitors to your system.
-This depends on the number of HDMI ports on both the motherboard as well as the GPU.
+The biggest advantage of enabling motherboard HDMI is that it allow you to connect extra monitors to your system.

-Most motherboards come with one or two HDMI ports.
-On the other hand, if you do have a GPU, you will probably have as many as one to three ports.
-This does not include the ports on the motherboard.
+Most motherboards come with one HDMI port.
+On the other hand, if you do have a GPU installed, then depending upon its age and model, you can have just a single or multiple HDMI ports on it.

 Also Read: Best Motherboards Under $150